PowerShell Cmdlets for Trigger Settings

 To install the ControlUp.PowerShell.User module containing the trigger cmdlets:

-1. Install a ControlUp Monitor on a machine with version 9.0.5.
+1. Install a ControlUp Monitor on a machine with version 9.0.5 or higher.

 2. Open a command prompt and run the following: